Privacy Policy

 a) Transmission of content

-For the purpose of transmitting the website you have accessed, your browser also sends the following information, among other things:
+For the purpose of transmitting the website you have accessed, your browser also transmits the following information, among other things:

-- Your IP address (a series of numbers that identifies your computer connection on the internet), the website accessed and the time of access
+• Your IP address (a string of numbers that identifies your computer connection on the Internet), the website you accessed and the time of access

-This processing is carried out in the interest of providing you with content in response to your request and displaying it in the best possible way.
+This processing is carried out in the interest of transmitting content to you at your request and displaying it optimally.
 This is a legitimate interest within the meaning of Art.
-6 (1) point f GDPR.
+6 para.
+1 lit. f GDPR.
+The above-mentioned data will not be stored for the purpose of transmission after the transmission process has been completed.

 c) Social media